 Identity theft is an increasingly common problem around the globe.
-If you’re affected, it can mean someone else might be using your personal and financial data, without your permission, for their own motives.
+If you’re affected, it can mean someone else might be using your personal and financial data without your permission for their motives.
 This can frequently involve applying for credit cards or removing funds from your bank account.
 However, identity theft can happen in another area concerning your tax affairs.

-If criminals gain access to your Social Security number and other personal details, they’ll likely use the information for unscrupulous reasons.
-One of the most common examples of this is filing a fraudulent tax return, which uses your Social Security number and associated personal data to file a fake return and subsequently pocket the money that would usually be returned to you.
+Criminals who gain access to your Social Security number and other personal details will likely use the information for evil reasons.
+One of the most common examples is filing a fraudulent tax return, which uses your Social Security number and associated personal data to file a fake return and subsequently pocket the money that would usually be returned to you.

 Spotting the signs